Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 }
 ```

-Note how we're now calling the decrement helper function after the call to `box6` to count one `return` we're going to do immediately after.
+Note how in `box4` we're now calling the decrement helper function after the call to `box6` to count one `return` we're going to do immediately after.

 ```rust
 /// Box6